Home

 The TM 32

-The TM 32 is already mentioned in Manual du personnel des transmissions des corps de troupe (1935) but is there called Appareil Léger 1931 [11].
+The TM 32 is already mentioned in Manual du personnel des transmissions des corps de troupe (1935) but is there called Appareil Léger 1931 [11], in the later 14e édition (1939) of the same publication it is already mentioned as Appareil Téléphonique T.M.
+1932 [14].

 The TM 32 continued to be used after WWII [17].
 Several iterations based on the TM 32 were developed, including a version with a pluggable headset, and a wall/bunker model (Poste téléphonique étanche TM 32) used in the Maginot Line [43].
 Another variant, the CB version known as Appareil Téléphonique Type TM 1936, featured a foldout hookswitch fork and a dial.
 There was also a version with a bakelite casing instead of a metal box, the Appareil Téléphonique Type TM 1939 [17] [32] [33] [42].